 Openreach only recently became a separate entity to BT, following pressure from MPs and BT’s competitors, which led to a review by the telecoms watchdog Ofcom.
-BT originally had control of the network which most other broadband providers use.
-There was a sense that faults were addressed more slowly for other broadband providers which used BT’s network and the status quo was seen as uncompetitive.
+BT originally had control of the network that most other broadband providers use.
+There was a sense that faults were addressed more slowly for other broadband providers that used BT’s network and the status quo was seen as uncompetitive.

-MP’s initially called for BT to sell off the network part of the company, but in the end this was considered too complicated because of various long term covenants and responsibilities such as staff pensions, so instead the network was made into a subsidiary of BT which operates separately and is regulated separately to provide a fair service to the broadband providers who use it.
+MP’s initially called for BT to sell off the network part of the company, but in the end this was considered too complicated because of various long-term covenants and responsibilities, such as staff pensions, so instead the network was made into a subsidiary of BT that operates separately and is regulated separately to provide a fair service to the broadband providers who use it.

-It was back in 2005 that Ofcom furst ruled that the network infrastructure part of BT should become a separate division.
+It was back in 2005 that Ofcom first ruled that the network infrastructure part of BT should become a separate division.
 Openreach, as the network infrastructure brand, was then launched in 2006.
-This led to short-term savings for broadband customers, but has also been blamed for longer term costs.
+This led to short-term savings for broadband customers, but has also been blamed for longer-term costs.
 The reduction in investment which the split caused has been pointed to as a reason for the UK’s slow fibre broadband roll-out.
-In addition the types of fibre broadband available have been less than optimal.
-For example, rather than a more expensive, but far superior full-fibre service, most customers will get the cheaper-to-implement G Fast fibre which was rolled out as a cheap shortcut, but caps speeds at around 100Mbps.
+In addition, the types of fibre broadband available have been less than optimal.
+For example, rather than a more expensive, but far superior full-fibre service, most customers will get the cheaper-to-implement G-Fast fibre which was rolled out as a cheap shortcut, but caps speeds at around 100Mbps.

 Alternatives to the Openreach network